Hire the best SEO Experts

 When hiring for SEO specialist, the terms I put are as follows:

-An excellent copywriter with strong organizational skills
+with strong organizational skills

 Excellent communication skills, especially via email (this is critical for link building)